phenology/cgc/manuscript/paper.md

 Faced with the increasing ubiquity of large datasets, data mining techniques have become essential to extracting patterns and generating insights.
 In this regard, clustering techniques, which aim to identify groups or subgroups with similar properties within a larger dataset, are becoming ever more popular.

 Traditional clustering techniques focus on a single dimension and may therefore obfuscate relevant groups [@Hartigan:1972;@Cheng:2000].
 Hence, clustering techniques capable of simultaneously grouping data along multiple dimensions are needed.
-These techniques - referred to as co- or bi-clustering and tri-clustering in the case of two and three dimensions, respectively - have seen significant development and adoption in fields ranging from bioinformatics [@Cheng:2000] to finance [@Shi:2018] and natural language processing [@Dhillon:2001].
+These techniques -- referred to as co- or bi-clustering and tri-clustering in the case of two and three dimensions, respectively -- have seen significant development and adoption in fields ranging from bioinformatics [@Cheng:2000] to finance [@Shi:2018] and natural language processing [@Dhillon:2001].

 The exponential growth of multidimensional data referring to geographical features (e.g., time series of satellite images) has resulted in a wide variety of geodata cubes, which can benefit from co- and tri-clustering.
 Indeed, following the development of a general information-theoretical approach [@Dhillon:2003] to partitional co-clustering [@Banerjee:2007], Wu et al. presented an application of co-clustering to geodata [@Wu:2015], as well as its extension to three dimensions [@Wu:2018].

 In light of the eminent employability of co- and tri-clustering approaches to geospatial disciplines like geo-information science and Earth observation, and the transferability to other (geo)scientific domains, this paper presents the Clustering Geodata Cubes (CGC) package.
 CGC provides efficient and scalable co- and tri-clustering methods to analyze both small and large datasets on single or multiple computing node systems.
 It also features a cluster refinement functionality that allows users to make sense of complex datasets more easily.
 An example of its application is the ongoing work on the analysis of spring onset datasets at high spatial resolution and continental scale, a preview of which is presented in the CGC tutorial.
-Although the package aims to meet the needs of geospatial data scientists, the algorithms implemented remain widely applicable and can easily be applied in other domains, which require performing partitional clustering of positive data matrices.
+Although the package aims to meet the needs of geospatial data scientists, the algorithms implemented remain widely applicable and can easily be applied in other domains that require performing partitional clustering of positive data matrices.

 # Statement of need